 Alene is an ACE® certified health coach and an ACSM/American Cancer Society certified cancer exercise trainer.
 A registered nurse who has worked in critical care and outpatient oncology settings, Alene maintains her certification in oncology.
 A Nightingale Award nominee for advocacy, she is passionate about helping those who have been through cancer treatment restore their well-being.
 Alene has been speaking and writing about running, fitness, wellness, and health care to various groups and organizations for more than 20 years.

-She writes about running, fitness, and health care, and her work has appeared in guest blogposts, book chapters, Kevin MD, The Coloradoan, Ultrarunning Magazine, Runners’ World, Barefoot Running U.K., and other print and online publications.
-She has been a monthly columnist on running for The Coloradoan, Fort Collins, Colorado’s local paper, and a blogger on cancer survivorship and wellness for the Oncology Nursing Society.
+Author of Navigating the C: A Nurse Charts the Course for Cancer Survivorship Care (Blue Bayou Press, 2018), she writes about running, fitness, and health care.
+Her work has appeared in guest blogposts, book chapters, Kevin MD, The Coloradoan, Ultrarunning Magazine, Runners’ World, Barefoot Running U.K., Allnurses.com, and other print and online publications.
+She has been a monthly columnist on running for The Coloradoan, Fort Collins, Colorado’s local paper, and a blogger on cancer survivorship and wellness for the Oncology Nursing Society and Oncology Nursing News.
 An accomplished ultraendurance athlete, she maintains her own blog, Journey to Badwater, about ultramarathon running and life, and paints southwestern landscapes in pastel.